 ”There’s no money in women’s cricket, hence, no future.”

-“Ever heard of any woman cricketer or broadcast of an international match?
+“Ever heard of any female cricketer or broadcast of an international match?
 They’re all oblivious”

-One after the other, this pessimism made the road ahead marshy for her and subsequently with every step, Adira feared submerging in this bog.
+One after the other, such pessimism made the road ahead marshy for her and subsequently with every step, Adira feared submerging in the bog.

 When the great poet quipped: